Information we collect

 TinEye is free for non-commercial use only.
 If you wish to use TinEye commercially, you must purchase access to the commercial TinEye API.

 Automated searching on TinEye via search scripts will not be tolerated, and will result in blocking of your IP address and/or other termination of your TinEye account.

-Images uploaded to TinEye are not added to the search index, nor are they made accessible by other users.
-Images submitted to TinEye by unregistered users are discarded after 72 hours.
-Registered users of TinEye may also opt to automatically discard submitted images after 72 hours.
+Images uploaded to TinEye are not added to the TinEye database nor are they made accessible to any other users.
 Copyright for all images submitted to TinEye remains with the original owner/author.